 Some customers couldn’t make it to the bike shop at the specified time, so while our drivers didn’t go near customers, they did hand deliver bikes to homes when necessary.
 Usually a garage door would be left open for our driver to drop the bike.
 No human interaction.

 The drivers faced many challenges on the road, all of equal notability.
 Food was scarce, restaurants had shut down, grocery stores where low on food and the lines were long and unbearable.
 While hotels were open, they eliminated their breakfast bars, which are a staple on the road when under pressure of time.
 The empty streets of the towns and cities were eerie and dystopian.
 People wearing masks and avoiding any bit of closeness made life on the road even more lonely than usual.
 Staying ‘sanitized’ was a constant thought and threat.
 Jefferson thought of his 3 children each time he sanitized his truck, his hotel room, his hands.
 He knew there was no such thing as too much . . . .
 Marc knew he would be quarantined when he got home no matter what.
 He still kept sanitizing, as did Mike and Matt.

-Chris remained close to the phone as the four drivers made their way through their routes; he called customers for early or late pick ups, helped contact no-shows and coordinate home deliveries.
+The rest of team remained close to the phone as the four drivers made their way through their routes; we called customers for early or late pick ups, helped contact no-shows and coordinate home deliveries.

 Since the return of the final IRONMAN® 70.3® Puerto Rico bike in March, we have been working on a constantly evolving race calendar, answering the few emails and phone calls that come through, and all around preparing for a very busy late summer/fall season.
 Our furloughed employees have been receiving unemployment insurance and waiting to hear from us when the time is right.
 We can’t wait to contact them with the news we’re getting back to work.